Ultimate Dearborn Real Estate Investing Guide for 2026

 Income Levels

-Income levels are a guide to areas where your potential renters live.
-Buy and Hold investors research the median household and per capita income for targeted portions of the community as well as the community as a whole.
-Adequate rent standards and periodic rent bumps will need a site where incomes are increasing.
+Income levels are a guide to areas where your possible tenants live.
+You can utilize median household and per capita income statistics to investigate specific sections of an area as well.
+Adequate rent standards and intermittent rent bumps will require a market where salaries are expanding.

 Number of New Jobs Created